robertdj/SparseGrids.jl/README.md

 The output from `deldir` is a struct with three DataFrames, one for the topology of the Delaunay triangulation, one for topology of the Voronoi tesselation and a summary mainly related to the area of the triangles and Voronoi cells.

-By default, `deldir` works with points in the unit rectangle, but other bounding rectangles can be specified as optional arguments.
+By default, `deldir` works with points in the unit rectangle, but other bounding rectangles can be specified as an optional argument.

 The area of the Voronoi cells are also available directly with the function `voronoiarea`.